datascience-mobi/02_TissueSpecificAntigens_2021/README.md

 ---

 Now try to extract from the dataset after normalization your genes of interest.
 In the course these are IL genes, here use your genes from the TRA data.
-For this extract the expression values from the normalized data with data=exprs(data.vsn).
+For this extract the expression values from the normalized data with data=exprs(data.norm).

+---
+data=exprs(data.norm)
+head(data)

+---

 With rownames(data) you get the affy IDs and you can annotate them now with the ensembl.103.txt file with symbols and put them back in. rownames(data)=new.symbols.